 Who hasn’t pretended they know how to use Excel to land a job interview?
 Kat Norton — also known as Miss Excel — is here to put an end to that.
 Through her TikTok videos and online courses, Kat teaches others how to master the notorious Microsoft app in addition to the entire Microsoft suite.
 After taking Kat’s best-selling Excelerator course, you’ll never have to lie on your résumé ever again.

-Together, Kat’s revenue streams have made her over $2 million as of 2023.
+Together, Kat’s revenue streams have made her over $2 million per year as of 2023.
 They include:

 - Online courses